anotherRedbeard/web-api-demo-container/README.md

 3. build
     - Builds the container and tags the image
 4. deploy
-    - Uses the container image that was built and pushed to ACR and creates/updates that container app with that newly built image
+    - Uses the container image that was built and pushed to ACR and creates/updates that container app with that newly built image.
+There is [another repo](https://github.com/anotherRedbeard/blazor-demo-container) that contains a UI (Blazor client app) that will call this `todo`.
+There is a reference here to that client UI to get the URI that can be added to CORS.
+If it doesn't exist it will add `*`.

 ### `deploy-aks-package.yml`